Share Christ. Make Disciples.

 We are a church that prays.
 Prayer affirms that we depend upon God for everything.
 Prayer nourishes the relationship we have with God in Christ, our own lives, and life with each other.
 Prayer is the spiritual means by which God works out His glory and our good, which are synonymous with one another.

 Scripture reveals that God cares deeply about the poor, the widow, the orphan, the foreigner, and the disenfranchised.
-We want the values of God's kingdom to transform our time, talent, and treasures for the good of others.
 We want to honor God by working for justice on their behalf, and by showing them His compassion through tangible acts of love.
-When the Spirit enables us to understand what Christ has done for us, the result is a life poured out in deeds of justice and compassion for the marginalized.
-We are committed to work and pray toward this end.